sho-bar/sho-menu/readme.txt

 Sho Menu is a custom WordPress plugin for Shobar Restaurant that adds a pretty menu to your website.

 == Changelog ==
 = 0.2 =
 * Change plugin description
+* Fix loading dishes when there are no categories

 = 0.1 =
 * Initial release